erikwestlund/projects/README.md

 # Code Workspaces & Tools

-Workspace files for VS Code/Cursor plus supporting utilities for managing projects.
+Workspace files for VS Code plus supporting utilities for managing projects.

 ## Usage

-- Open the `*.code-workspace` files in VS Code or Cursor to load related projects together.
+- Open the `*.code-workspace` files in VS Code to load related projects together.
 - Use the project manager CLI (`pm`) for repo cleanup and tmux automation.
   Activate the local virtualenv and add this alias to your shell profile: